ranvikk/chatgpt-bookmark-extension/README.md

 Bookmark, organize, and access your important ChatGPT conversations instantly.
 No more searching.
 No more scrolling.

 # Everything You Need

-1.Add custom tags for quick filtering
+- Add custom tags for quick filtering
-2.Copy bookmarks to clipboard instantly
+- Copy bookmarks to clipboard instantly
-3.Delete unwanted bookmarks easily
+- Delete unwanted bookmarks easily
-4.Navigate to original chat message
+- Navigate to original chat message
-5.All data stored locally & securely
+- All data stored locally & securely
-6.Access important chats anytime
+- Access important chats anytime
-7.Organize with folders , Exports etc.
+- Organize with folders, exports, etc.